-Through on-field success and focussed strategic planning, the Football Association of the Czech Republic (FAČR) aims to put Czech football in the European and world spotlight in the coming years.
+Through on-field success and focused strategic planning, the Football Association of the Czech Republic (FAČR) aims to put Czech football in the European and world spotlight in the coming years.

 Article top media content

 The FAČR has a wide-ranging package of strategic projects and initiatives addressing the upcoming period, including: